- Burmese pythons are not native to Florida but have established themselves with populations that could number as many

 The Python Patrol is organized by the Florida Fish and Wildlife Conservation Commission.
-It is a program that includes training available to anyone that wants to learn how to identify and report sightings of the pythons or to learn how to hunt and humanely eliminate the pythons.
+It is a program that includes training available to anyone that wants to learn how to identify and report sightings of the pythons or learn how to hunt and humanely eliminate the pythons.

 Burmese pythons are not venomous and do not attack so they are not particularly dangerous to humans, but there are risks in purposefully going out looking for them.
 Want more information?
 Check here for the training schedule.
 Virtual trainings are also available.

 What is the Florida Python Challenge®?

 A clever way to get encourage more volunteer hunters is the Florida Python Challenge®.
-It is a 10-day contest to see who can catch the most Burmese Pythons in Florida.
+It is a 10-day contest to see who can catch the most Burmese pythons in Florida.
 There are prizes for the most caught and the longest.
 The next competition is coming up so get your training done so you have time to plan!
 Mark your calendar for Friday, August 5, 2022, to Sunday, August 14, 2022.
-First place prize for the most pythons caught is $2,500, second place is $750, first place for the longest python is $2,500 and second place is $750.
+The first place prize for the most pythons caught is $2,500, the second place is $750, the first place for the longest python is $2,500 and the second place is $750.
 There is a professional and novice division.